 Costs, Scholarships, and Financing

 HBU offers several types of scholarships to help our incoming students.
-Important Deadlines: Your Application file must be completed and Scholarship Application must be submitted by these dates to be considered for scholarships: Summer – April 1, Fall – July 1, Spring – November 1.
+Important Deadlines: Your Application file must be completed and Scholarship Application must be submitted by these dates to be considered for scholarships: Summer: April 1, Fall: July 1, Spring: November 1.

 Students may take out loans to help finance the cost of their graduate education.
-To be eligible for federal loans students must take at least 5 hours for a fall or spring semester or 4 hours in the summer.
+To be eligible for federal loans, students must take at least 5 hours for a fall or spring semester or 4 hours in the summer.

-There are a variety of ways to engage the Department of Theology: We’re on Facebook, we have a community blog, we offer an annual Theology Conference, and we have regular lectures by preeminent scholars as part of the A.O.
+There are a variety of ways to engage with the Department of Theology: we’re on Facebook, we offer an annual Theology Conference, and we have regular lectures by preeminent scholars as part of the A.O.
 Collins Lecture Series.